 Subpoena and Warrant Procedures

-The following procedures have been established to ensure that library staff at all levels respond appropriately in the event of a request by law enforcement to produce library records (e.g., items checked out, ILL requests, computer use, etc.).
+The following procedures have been established to ensure that library staff at all levels respond appropriately in the event a member of law enforcement enters the library with a warrant or a subpoena to produce library records (e.g., items checked out, ILL requests, computer use, etc.).

 Library Records